 Now this one made me a bit angry.
 Did they seriously just rebrand a Pimax 4K headset, and called it “Aukey Cortex 4K”?
 First of all, it’s a terrible name in my opinion.
 I’m not really sure if it is the same company that rebranded it, or someone else just copied it in China, but it does appear to use the same PiPlay software that Pimax uses, which leads me to believe they just rebranded it.

 The question is, why?
 Aukey came out after Pimax, and there was nothing wrong about Pimax company in the eyes of the public.

 Who the heck knows what was in their minds, but what I do is that it’s almost an identical piece of hardware, so the same pros and cons are included in this product.

-Who know, maybe if I scratch the logo on it, Pimax will appear beneath it.
+Who knows, maybe if I scratch the logo on it, Pimax will appear beneath it.
 That would be ridiculous.

-Although not exactly 4K as the title suggests, I’ve decided to stick this one in also just because of how ridiculous the stats for it are.
+Although not exactly 4K as the title suggests, I’ve decided to stick this one is also just because of how ridiculous the stats for it are.

 Not only that, it requires so much that they’ve decided NOT to make StarVR commercially available (for now), and give it only to developers, or to the ones who want to showcase it in public areas.

 But apart from all the cons, it’s an interesting VR headset that managed to pump a lot of firepower into it.

 I’ll talk about this headset more in my upcoming articles.